THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 What they doing here is super slick.
 Like I mentioned before the news video is real.
 But the video was a generic segment about the “Work at home opportunities”.

-However, the way they portray it makes it feel that their opportunity is whats the real news here.
+However, the way they portray it makes it feel that their work at home opportunity is whats the real news here.
 When it’s not.
-So fake news…
+So fake news… I repeat its fake news!.

 But I promised you 7 red flags.
 I am here to give the people what they want.
 So let’s keep it rolling!